Smohanta23/Curve-Regularization-and-Symmetry-in-Curvetopia/README.md

 ## **Acknowledgments**

 This project was developed as part of the Adobe GenSolve challenge.
-Special thanks to Adobe for providing this opportunity and the guidance throughout the project.
+Special thanks to Adobe for providing this opportunity and the guidance throughout the project.please do not copy it directly.

 ---